Mourning the life you envisioned... Fetal Defect Abortion

 • Surgeons usually consider the severity of fetal defects when determining abortion eligibility.
 They often limit terminations to defects that would drastically shorten the child's lifespan or constitute a “significant handicap.”
 In the UK, this is known as “Ground E.”

 • While TFMRs may be legal throughout pregnancy in your region, this option may not be available.
-Most abortion clinics only perform first-trimester abortions, as second and third-trimester terminations require entirely different methods.
+Most abortion clinics only perform first-trimester abortions, as second-trimester abortions and third-trimester terminations require entirely different methods.

 • Want to know more about pregnancy termination regulations in your area? ➡️ Go to Abortion Laws (International).